KenKundert/avendesora/doc/advanced.rst

     )

 The title is a glob string, meaning that '*' matches any combination of characters.
-The script describes what Avendesora should output when their is a match.
-In this case it outputs the username field, then a tab, then the passcode field, then a return (see 'avendesora help scripts').
+The script describes what *Avendesora* should output when their is a match.
+In this case it outputs the username field, then a tab, then the passcode field, then a return (see :ref:`scripts`).

 Matching window titles can be fragile, especially for websites because the titles can vary quite a bit across the site and over